 I firmly believe video is the medium of the future.
 We will only use more and more video.
 But for now, vlogging is a very underrated activity.
 You don't need to vlog about cats, prank, gaming, food, fashion and all the rest which I find extremely boring.
 Instead, you can vlog or make videos about the things that genuinely interest you, and which will allow you to connect wih people from all over the world with similar interests.

 My own vlog is like a social experiment in which I try to build a community of development vloggers.
 I envision that community to exist of African and foreign development workers alike.
-I think vlogging can help to show what is actually going on on the other side of the Mediterranean.
-How people think, which topics are at the top of concerns.
+I think vlogging can help to show what is actually going on there.
+How people think, which topics are top of concern.
 What type of aid works and why and so on.

-I still do voluntary work for NGO's and in fact, I have my own NGO.
+I still do voluntary work for NGO's and in fact, I'm on the board of an NGO.
 But vlogging is the overarching activity through which I think I can have the greatest impact on the world.
 Because it allows total strangers to be informed and hook up with the things I'm doing.
 It is a way for me, to reach and potentially help many more people than I could if I only had direct contact with them.

 Vlogs4Change is a follow-up project of Rural Web. in my vlogs, I actually try to live by the Rural Web Ways.
 I hope to show you that vlogging can be for anyone, and I'll teach you how to get started.
 Please join me on the ethernet with your own videos!
 Show me how you live and change the world!